-The group provides support and encouragement for those who have been diagnosed with memory loss themselves, their caregivers and their family and friends.
+The group provides support and encouragement for people who have been diagnosed with memory loss, their caregivers, and family and friends.
 The group is open for anyone interested in learning more about dementia and/or in search of a support network.

-The group meets 1-2 p.m. the first and third Monday of every month in The Palms’ private dining room.
+The group meets the first and third Monday of every month from 1-2 p.m. in The Palms’ private dining room.

 Call Kim or Marisa at 884-6949.

 A support group for those with sarcoidosis meets at 6:30 p.m. the last Friday of every month.